-I spawned 3 instances of AdGuard Home and opened it for public use at dns.stevenz.net.
+I spawned some instances of AdGuard Home and opened it for public use at dns.stevenz.net.
 The instances support traditional DNS (port 53), DoT (DNS-over-TLS), DoH (DNS-over-HTTPS) and DoQ (DNS-over-QUIC).

 Please note that the AdGuard Home instances validate DNSSEC by default and also have some filter lists deployed.

-All instances locations are in U.S. east coast so the experience might not be the best for other regions (hence you should consider self-hosting or use other providers).
+All instances locations are in U.S. so the experience might not be the best for other regions (hence you should consider self-hosting or use other providers).

 Instances powered by AdGuard Home.